MOladunni/MOladunni.github.io/README.md

 # Data Analytics portfolio

 # Project 1
+**Title:** SALES DASHBOARD FOR CUSTOMERS' ORDERS IN INDIA

+**Tools Used:** Microsoft Excel (Pivot table, Pivot chart, Power Query editor, slicers, conditional formatting, text box)

+**Project Description:** This project involved analysing customer orders in India to identify trends and patterns in sales performance for 2022.
+It is designed to provide a comprehensive overview of key performance metrics.
+This dashboard allows stakeholders to easily monitor and analyse customers' behaviour and patterns across different products, states, sales channels, gender and time periods.
+The dashboard includes the following features:
+Top 5 States by Total Sales: This displays the states with the highest total sales.
+Helping the management know where to focus more marketing efforts.

+Total Sales by Channels: Gives a vivid view of the channels that customers are using to make their orders, and the worst on the list, to be able to cut costs

+Category Order Channels: Since the company has several categories of products, management needs to know which product best fits a sales channel, so that management can best serve customers and make more sales.

+Order Status Performance: To help track the end-to-end sales process and to track performance for improvement.

+Order by Gender: Provides clarity in customer categories by gender for marketing purposes.

+Total Sales by Categories: Gives insight into the best product category and the worst category for management decision-making.

+**Key findings:**
+State Sales: Identified the state with the highest sales and highlighted states where sales performance could be improved

+Seasonal Trends: Revealed patterns in sales that correspond with seasonal events, allowing for more strategic planning.

+Top-Performing Products Category: Highlight which products are driving the most revenue, aiding in inventory and marketing decisions.

+Top-Performing Sales Channel: Highlighted which channels are driving the most revenue, aiding in inventory and marketing decisions.

+Sales Category by Sales Channel: Highlighted which products are driving the most revenue by sales Channel, aiding in inventory and marketing decisions.

+Sales by Gender: Displayed customer categories by Gender to support management and marketing decisions.

+Sales Volatility: Analysed monthly sales fluctuations to understand market dynamics and adjust business strategies accordingly.

+**Dashboard Overview:**

+This dashboard is a key tool for the iShares management and marketing teams, offering clear, actionable insights to support investment decisions for their investors and marketing planning.

+# Project 2
 **Title:** iShares-United Kingdom Fund Report

 **Tools Used:** Microsoft Excel (Pivot table, Pivot chart, Power Query editor, slicers, conditional formatting, text box)